 With Scripture-based self-exhortation you empower yourself to take charge of your emotional state and to command it to change by divine authority.
 You use authority to mold your soul.
-When Deborah the prophetess, in Judges 5:21 above, says "O my soul, march on in strength...' she is not just giving herself a pep talk!
-She is celebrating a divine victory over Sisera and is maintaining a faith position that the God who gave her victory then will continue to give her victory in the future so she can progress and "march on" with a confident expectation of God's help and deliverance.
-Underneath these exhortations lies a deep relationship of God.
+When Deborah the prophetess, in Judges 5:21 above, says "O my soul, march on in strength!..." she is not just giving herself a pep talk!
+She is celebrating a divine victory over Sisera and is maintaining a faith position that the God who gave her victory then will continue to give her victory in the future so that she can progress and "march on" with a confident expectation of God's help and deliverance.
+Underneath these exhortations lies a deep relationship with God.

-So here is the process for changing your perspective by biblically-based self-exhortation:
+Here is the process for changing your perspective by biblically-based self-exhortation:

-- 1. Awareness: Become aware of the state of your soul "why are you downcast". - 2.
+- 1. Awareness: Become aware of the state of your soul ("why are you downcast"). - 2.
 Questioning: Decide whether it is godly and functional.
-If it is not godly or functional then don't accept it.
-Decide it must be firmly corrected and brought into alignment with the Kingdom.. - 3.
+If it is not godly and functional then don't accept it.
+Decide that it must be firmly corrected and brought into alignment with the Word of God. - 3.
 Go Upstairs: Take your soul before the throne of God either directly or in prayer and worship. - 4.
-Firmly Command The Change: Command your soul to change to a more biblical perspective within the background of God's will and covenant purposes. - 5.
-Repeat as necessary
+Firmly Command the Change: Command your soul to change to a more biblical perspective within the framework of God's will and covenant purposes. - 5.
+Repeat As Necessary.

-Lets take an everyday case.
+Let's take an everyday case.
 You feel depressed for no good reason.
 You just feel lonely and blue and you start questioning the goodness of God.
 You find yourself becoming out of sorts spiritually and losing your true perspective.

-Awareness: "I'm feeling a bit depressed and blue and I'm questioning God..".
+Awareness: "I'm feeling a bit depressed and blue and I'm questioning God".

 Questioning: Is this useful and spiritual?
 No!
 It's useless and thinking this way is damaging my relationship with God.

-Go Upstairs: Lord I come before your throne and I admit that I am out of sorts and depressed and that my soul is not fixed on God as it should be.
+Go Upstairs: Lord, I come before your throne and I admit that I am out of sorts and depressed and that my soul is not fixed on You as it should be.

-Firmly Issue the Command To Change: "Soul why are you this way!
+Firmly Command the Change: "Soul, why are you this way?
 Stop it!
 Turn and focus on God.
 Rejoice in the Lord always!
 That's an order!"

-That may seem a little strange and dramatic but believe it or not- it works.
+That may seem a little strange and dramatic but believe it or not-it works.
 Painful emotion that is off-center and inappropriate, that does not flow from peace, is often an indicator that our soul is not properly tuned into God, not fixed on the Spirit as it should be.
 This process is just taking your soul back to its right position - that of being stayed on God.
 Once it is stayed on God then life and peace will flow in accordance with the promises of God in Romans 8:11 and Isaiah 26:3.
-Lets do another, this time much longer demonstration with the common, but very painful problem of feelings of inferiority:
+Let's take another example, this time with the common and very painful problem of feelings of inferiority: